Steffeleffe/AoC2018/README.md

 First version was fairly straight forward with a `mutableList()` (an ArrayList).
 This worked okay for part 1, but never finished in part 2.

-Changing it for a LinkedList didn't do much, as the the time complexity for removing middle element (eventhough you have the index), is still a O(n) operation.
+Changing it for a LinkedList did not help much, as the time complexity for removing middle element (even though you have the index), is still a O(n) operation.
 Removing/adding head or tail is O(1), so went with rotating the "ring" on so that every insert and remove happens in the head or tail of the list.